RPI-DATA/jupyter-book/_build/notebooks/how-to.md

 jupyter nbconvert --to html --template basic [your notebook's title].ipynb
 ```

+### Teaching with Jupyter
+Teaching with a new medium opens up a variety of different techniques one can use to best get the message across.
+The [Teaching and Learning with Jupyter](https://jupyter4edu.github.io/jupyter-edu-book/index.html) book is a great resource for those wishing to explore what types of lessons other professors use in Jupyter, and can be very useful to consult when designing notebooks.

+The following notebook examples document the different _pedagogical patterns_ the book outlines in Chapter 4 to showcase how they might be used.

 ## Creating a Jupyter Book
 ---
 If you have a collection of notebooks you want to share with students, you can create a Jupyter Book that organizes them all in a single hub and narrative structure.
 To do so, first install the Book CLI using the Anaconda command line.
 Specifically, run the following command:

 ```